pcmv-dev/UnraidCloudStorage/README.md

 <center>
 <h1 align="center">UnraidCloudStorage</h1>
 <h4 align="center">Mount rclone cloud storage drives for use in "Sonarr,Radarr,Plex,etc"</h4>
-<h5 align="Center"><strong>2/01/2020 - Version 1.0</strong>
+<h5 align="Center"><strong>02/05/2020 - Version 1.1</strong>
 </center>

 ## Info

 These are modified scripts from [BinsonBuzz/unraid_rclone_mount](https://github.com/BinsonBuzz/unraid_rclone_mount).
-The difference is that I setup some variables in the scripts to make it easier to configure and my goal to setup several cloud storage mounts.
+Scripts are updated from source with some features not included.
+I only implement what I would use.

+### Features Not Used

+- Bandwidth Time Limits
+- IP Binding
+- Multiple Upload Remotes
+- Docker Autostart

+NOTE: If you need these features please grab the original scripts.

 ### Prerequisites